 Why not book the best room in town?

 Villa Caletas has the best offer for guests who will not settle for less.
 The Zephyr Palace, located inside the resort, is a stunning luxury mansion set on top of a mountain.

 It enjoys 360 degrees of magnificent views.
 There are seven suites inside the mansion that are sure to excite the meticulous person in you.

 8. Experience Jaco Beach Nightlife

-Some local residents will point you straight to ManCave.
-A mix between a sports bar and a club, the ManCave is a great place to unwind without the excessive events that usually comes with night outs.
+Some residents will point you straight to ManCave.
+A mix between a sports bar and a club, the ManCave is a great place to unwind without the excessive events that usually come with night-outs.

 Whichever place you end up spending your night at, one thing is for sure: there is no such thing as sleeping early when you are in town.

 9. Go on a day tour to Tortuga Island